mmkari/react-star-picker/examples/Examples_numberStars.md

-The StarPicker resets selections on double-tap when the prop value `doubleTapResets={true}` is given:
+The number of stars is controlled with the `numberStars` prop:

 ```jsx
 import React, { useState } from 'react';